 STICK TO THE RECOMMENDED WEEKLY INTAKE

-Do you know the recommended maximum limit for alcohol intake?
-In January, the government lowered the recommended intake for men to the same as that for women.
-14 units per week.
+The government recommends that both men and women do not regularly exceed 14 units per week.
 What does that mean in real terms?
-Well it’s the equivalent to six pints of beer or cider, six small (175ml) glasses of wine or six double shots of spirit.
+14 units does not mean 14 drinks!
+It’s the equivalent to six average strength pints of beer or cider, six small (175ml) glasses of wine or six double shots of spirit.
 We should all be aiming to consume no more than six drinks containing an average % alcohol over the course of a week.

 DON’T ‘SAVE UP’ YOUR DRINKS

-I don’t need to tell you that binge drinking is not a good idea!
-Saving up your units to use them all in one go will do your health no favours at all.
-Spread them out over the course of the week.
+We all know that binge drinking is not a good idea!
+Avoid saving up your units to drink them all in one go.
+Spread them out over the course of the week, but…

 HAVE AT LEAST TWO ALCOHOL FREE DAYS PER WEEK